 Often when determining which groups will be persuaded to vote for a candidate, you should look for groups to which the candidate belongs.
 Say the candidate is a 38-year-old, college educated small businessman, married with a son and a daughter in school, living in the largest city in the district.
 His target groups are going to be young people between the ages of 25 and 40, small business people, and parents with school age children.
 He is less likely to appeal to groups of the voting population to which he does not belong.
-He will have less appeal to pensioners, workers with less education, and farmers from the rural part of the district.
+This occurs because voters tend to look for candidates that they believe understand them and the problems they face.
+He will have less appeal to pensioners, workers with less education, and farmers from the rural part of the district whose problems are different than the one he faces directly.
 If there are enough votes in his target groups to win and he is the best candidate to appeal to these voters, then he need only to communicate a persuadable message to this group throughout the campaign to win.

-There are two things that can make this targeting less likely to work.
-First, the demographic groups he chooses are too small.
-Second, there are other candidates with similar backgrounds who are appealing to the same group.
+There are two elements that can make this targeting less effective.
+First, if the demographic groups he chooses are too small.
+Second, if there are other candidates with similar backgrounds who are appealing to the same group.
 In both cases, if another candidate is also appealing to this same group or it is not a large enough part of the population to provide the margin of victory, then the campaign needs to look to collateral groups or those groups nearest in interests for further support.
 In the above example he may want to expand his message to include people with a higher education (usually professionals).
 He would want to broaden his message to appeal to teachers and doctors, which may work nicely with his message to parents with school age children.

-The point of all of this is to do the math and figure out how many voters in a particular group can be expected to vote for the candidate if they hear a message that addresses their concerns.
-You shouldn't expect to win 100% of the vote of any population but if, with a little effort, you can expect to receive 6 or 7 out of every 10 votes caste, than this is a group of voters with whom you should be in touch.
+The point of all of this targeting is to do the math and figure out how many voters in a particular group can be reasonably expected to consider voting for the candidate if they hear a message that addresses their concerns.
+You shouldn't expect to win 100% of the vote of any population but if, with a little effort, you can expect to receive 6 or 7 out of every 10 votes cast, then this is a group of voters with whom you should be in touch.